slawinski/developers-brew/README.md

 ### Item number two - The task runner

-By reading and watching quite a lot of tutorials on Gulp I managed to introduce a couple of tasks like:
+By reading and watching quite a lot of Gulp tutorials I managed to introduce a couple of tasks like:
 - concatenating and minifying scripts and styles,
 - cleaning up static files and building new ones,
+- starting nodemon,
+- initializing browsersync,
 - watching over changes in the files.

 ### Item number three - The version control